emmanuel-nike/mikrotik-ros-scripts/README.md

 ## Disclaimer

 Please note that the scripts provided in this repository are for educational and demonstration purposes only.
 Use them at your own risk.

-## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+The author is not responsible for any misuse or damage caused by the scripts.